kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 Integration tests are focused on testing the behavior of an entire controller or the interactions between two or more Cluster API controllers.

-In Cluster API, integration test are based on [envtest] and one or more controllers configured to run against the test cluster.
+In Cluster API, integration tests are based on [envtest] and one or more controllers configured to run against the test cluster.

 With this approach it is possible to interact with Cluster API almost like in a real environment, by creating/updating